TWKB/Specification/twkb.md

 That gives only 8 possibilities, but that will have to do for now

 ## method nr 0
 This method is tested.
-It seems fast and quite compressed.
+It seems fast and well compressed.

 as seen from the clients perspective:

-1)	first read INT32 x "number of dimmensions" that is the first point described with full coordinates
+1.	first read INT32 x "number of dimmensions" that is the first point described with full coordinates

-2)	read one INT8
+2.	read one INT8
 		there is two possibilities:
-		a)		the value is between -127 and 127
+		*		the value is between -127 and 127
 					That is our delta value.
 The difference between the first point first dimmension and the second point first dimmension.
-		b)		the value is -127 (or binary value 11111111 on most systems), it is a flag of that the coordinate didn't fit in INT8. then read another INT8, the value of that is telling what size that is used instead.
+		*		the value is -127 (or binary value 11111111 on most systems), it is a flag of that the coordinate didn't fit in INT8. then read another INT8, the value of that is telling what size that is used instead.
 The value referes to number of bytes, so 1 is INT8, 2 is INT16 and 4 is INT32 then we can read our coordinate using that size.
 That new size is now the current size and will be used until we meet a new "change in size flag"

-3)	use the last used size to read again. if the value is the lowest possible number with the current size it is a change in size, and the next INT8 will tell what size to be used.
+3.	use the last used size to read again. if the value is the lowest possible number with the current size it is a change in size, and the next INT8 will tell what size to be used.

 Same thing in other words:

-1)	first coordinate is stored with 1 INT32 per dimmension
+1.	first coordinate is stored with 1 INT32 per dimmension
-2)	next one is always INT8 giving a delta value or signaling a change in size
+2.	next one is always INT8 giving a delta value or signaling a change in size
-3)	Changes in size is signaled by the lowest possible number that the storage size can hold:
+3. Changes in size is signaled by the lowest possible number that the storage size can hold:
 		INT8 -> -128
 		INT16 -> -32768
 		INT32 -> -2147483648
 		this can be evaluted from:
 		INT8 -> -1<<7
 		INT16 -> -1<<15
 		INT32 -> -1<<31
-4)	first byte after "size change flag" tells the new current flag:
+4.	first byte after "size change flag" tells the new current flag:
 		1 -> INT8
 		2 -> INT16
 		3 -> INT32

-5)	after a change that new value is valid until a new "size change flag" is met
+5.	after a change that new value is valid until a new "size change flag" is met

 #### method nr 1